bridgesystems/Bridgemate-Data-Connector-Scoring-Program-Client/Documentation/MD/ParticipationDTO.md

 Currently not supported.

+##### Direction property

+Required.
+Represents the seating for the player: North, East, South or West.

 ##### PlayerNumber property

 Optional.
 Together with the SessionGuid uniquely defnines the player.
 The player must have been sent to Bridgemate Data Connector using a PlauerDataDTO beforehand.Do not include first name or last name.